 So, should I buy an iPhone 5, iPhone 5c, or iPhone 5s?
 Which is best for me?

 The iPhone 5, iPhone 5c, and iPhone 5s models all are quite capable and the decision likely will come down to whether performance, appearance, or price are most important to you.

-If upfront price is not a concern, you want your iPhone to be usable for as long as possible from the date of purchase, and both speed and camera quality are important to you, the iPhone 5s is the clear choice.
-You also may find the iPhone 5s the best choice simply because you like the "pimp" gold color option or you find yourself forgetting your passcode on a regular basis and a biometric fingerprint unlock option would be particularly handy.
+Instead, if you prefer the smaller size -- and lower price -- of the iPhone 5, iPhone 5c, and iPhone 5s, and you want your iPhone to be usable for as long as possible from the date of purchase, and both speed and camera quality are important to you, the iPhone 5s is the clear choice.
+Of these three options, you also may find the iPhone 5s the best choice simply because you like the "pimp" gold color option or you find yourself forgetting your passcode on a regular basis and a biometric fingerprint unlock option would be particularly handy.